 On the pace of measuring the results, traditional marketing is like just going blind-eyed, while digital marketing gives you a clear-sighted marketing approach.
 You can physically see what your audience thinks of your brand with website views, shares, likes, comments, and feedback.
 You know you’re doing something right.
 Ways like brand trackers are available to measure traditional marketing campaigns, but they are not as deep or intelligent as digital marketing.

 Ultimately, both techniques have their benefits and downfalls, as long as you know what your audience wants.
 Traditional marketing channels are welcomed by people who own televisions and prefer to buy newspapers.
 However, digital marketing is a suitable route for all ages – we see grandpa’s and ma’s scrolling through Facebook, sharing funny videos.
-Regardless of the marketing technique, a good marketer is a master in choosing the right and most relevant marketing channel at the right time for the right brand.
-So here is a question raises.
+Regardless of the marketing technique, a good marketer is a master at choosing the right and most relevant marketing channel at the right time for the right brand.
+So here is a question raised.

 Can They Work Together?